EthanMaya/swansea-fs-dashboard/README.md

 platformio is installed as a package on vscode

-esp32-s3-devkitc-1-myboard.json located in Resources\PlatformIO  has been copied into  C:\Users\<username>\.platformio\espressif32\boards
+esp32-s3-devkitc-1-myboard.json located in Resources\PlatformIO  has been copied into Windows C:\Users\<username>\.platformio\espressif32\boards Linux /home/.platformio/espressif32/boards
 The Screen code is located in ElecrowScreen\ElecrowScreen_PlatformIO

 open VSCode in ElecrowScreen\ElecrowScreen_PlatformIO